katerina-tziala/api-image-processing/README.md

 ## Future Improvements

+1. Add functionality for uploading / deleting images.
-1. Create a front-end for uploading more images to the full-size directory.
+2. Create a front-end for uploading more images to the full-size directory.
-2. Create a front-end that displays a thumbnail directory.
+3. Create a front-end that displays a thumbnail directory.
-3. Create a front-end that allows for the selection of how to process a selected image.
+4. Create a front-end that allows for the selection of how to process a selected image.

 ## Attributions